stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Next the function descriptor is derived from the memory layout and the optional return type:
+The function descriptor can now be derived from the method parameters and optional return type:

 ```java
 private static FunctionDescriptor descriptor(Class<?> returns, MemoryLayout[] layout) {